Drug Shortages and Discontinuations

 - H-K

-Hydrocortisone 1%/ Pramoxine 1% rectal foam (Proctofoam-HC®)
+Drug Availability Hydrocortisone 1%/ pramoxine 1% rectal foam (Proctofoam-HC®)

-Proctofoam-HC® is being shorted - no availability date given.
+Proctofoam-HC® is being shorted - indeterminate availability

 Alternatives: